mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 However, the handbrake lever is too close, so it is difficult to apply force to it.
 It is particularly difficult to use when turning right at high speed, so I think it should be moved a little further forward.
 The brake and accelerator pedals are positioned close to each other, so heel-and-toe is easy.

 In terms of equipment, the monocoque body uses curved glass on all four sides, which I think contributes to the high overall rigidity.
 The rear quarter panel vents mentioned earlier certainly seem to be effective in extracting cabin air.
-However, the triangular windows are fixed, there are no sun visors, and I could not find any ventilators at floor level, so I expect it's going to get hot in the summer.
+However, the triangular windows are fixed, there are no sun visors, and I could not find any ventilators at floor level, so I expect it will get hot in the summer.

 The gauges are fully separated, good-sized, and well-placed, but I would have liked a clock.
 The safety belts include shoulder-type anchors, the assist grip is solid, and the crash pad is thick, so I thought the attention to safety was impressive.